maialenz/CookBook/README.md

 - The favicon was created using [Favicon.io](https://favicon.io/favicon-converter/) and the logo used to create it was created using an online application called [Canva](https://www.canva.com/).
 It represents cooking tools nodding the  main subject of the website.
 The use of the favicon makes it easier to recognize the application tab in between others that the user might have had already opened.

-- The logo's design represents theme of the site and is easily recogniseable by users as a movie orientated game.
+- As a logo, I used the Name of the website, as the words already explain what the website is about.

 ---